Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 The benefits of cranberries

-This berry is said to have preventive properties for certain liver diseases and acts as a blood pressure regulator.
-Consuming cranberries regularly - plain, in juice or in another form - would also help to see better and improve cardiovascular health.
-She is also
+This berry is said to have preventive properties for certain liver diseases and to act as a blood pressure regulator.
+Consume cranberries regularly - plain, juiced or in another form - would also help to see better and improve cardiovascular health.
+It is also beneficial for the intestinal flora, especially in those who consume sugar, meat and dairy products in quantity.
+Another well-known benefit of cranberries is that they can reduce or prevent the onset of certain urinary tract infections.

-Quebec is today the 2nd largest producing region.
+Quebec is now the second largest producing region.
 Four large processing companies are also located in the Centre-du-Québec region.

 The Canadian region comes after Wisconsin and is followed by Massachusetts, both in the United States.